 My final thoughts about Homestay with a hill tribe in Sapa

 I really recommend including the homestay experience if you are trekking in Sapa.

-Book direct with a local lady: As a strong supporter of Ethical Travel I recommend you to book directly with a local lady instead of a tour company.
-During my research prior to trek in Sapa, I read that some of the local tour companies do not do a fair business with the ladies they hire to take tourists on the tour.
+Book direct with a local lady: As a strong supporter of Ethical Travel, I recommend you to book directly with a local lady instead of a tour company.
+During my research prior to the trek in Sapa, I read that some of the local tour companies do not do fair business with the ladies they hire to take tourists on the tour.
 While I was there, I confirmed that they charge the tourists full price, and only pay a very small commission (much less than half) to the ladies who do the work guiding tourist groups.
-If you hire the guides directly, the money will help clothe the children, buy supplies for their school, invest in their houses and go back into the community.
+If you hire the guides directly, the money will help clothe the children, buy supplies for their school, invest in their houses, and go back into the community.

 Cultural experience - Homestay is much more than only a bed for the night, it is an enlightening and enjoyable experience.
 You will have the chance to step away from the Sapa district and be able to explore the mountains and to learn how the hill tribes live in the remote areas of the mountains.
 I was even invited as a special guest to a local wedding and had the most memorable experience.

-Support the locals - Homestay is a great way to support the locals, and to help the income to be with the locals, improving dramatically the hosts lives and village overall.
+Support the locals - Homestay is a great way to support the locals and to help the income to be with the locals, improving dramatically the host's lives and village overall.